 Near Preston in Caroline County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-38° 45.709′ N, 75° 52.659′ W. Marker is near Preston, Maryland, in Caroline County.
-Marker is at the intersection of Auction Road (Maryland Route 621) and Harmony Road (Maryland Route 16), on the right when traveling east on Auction Road.
+38° 47.611′ N, 75° 52.167′ W. Marker is near Preston, Maryland, in Caroline County.
+Marker is at the intersection of Harmony Road (Maryland Route 16) and Wilkins Branch Road, on the left when traveling north on Harmony Road.
 Touch for map.
 Marker is in this post office area: Preston MD 21655, United States of America.
 Touch for directions.